Growth Hacking

 2. Airbnb

 Airbnb is another classic example.
 The popular rental platform gave an easy option to everyone who was posting their apartment on Airbnb to also post it on Craigslist.
-If the user opted-in, then the post was automatically posted on Craigslist as well.
+If the user opted in, then the post was automatically posted on Craigslist as well.
 And in that post, there was a link that was redirecting back to the original post on Airbnb.

 3. Hotmail

-And then there is the case of Hotmail, which in the mid-’90s went from 0 to 12M users in 18 months.
+Last but not least, there is the case of Hotmail, which in the mid-’90s went from 0 to 12M users in 18 months.
 And this number becomes even more impressive when we consider the total internet population of the era.
 So how did Hotmail pull that off?

 It used this simple, albeit ingenious tactic: under every email, there was this signature: